mid-week/Bangkit-Final-Project-Dessert/README.md

 	<img width = "250" src="https://raw.githubusercontent.com/pitydevil/Bangkit-Final-Project-Dessert/master/Images/baseline%20300.png">
 </p>

 Added epoch from 100 to 300 improve accuracy model performance from the baseline model is 51.80% to 59.80%.
-This improvement is fairly small and tends to be stable on 50% to 60%.
+This improvement is fairly small and tends to be stable at 50% to 60%.

 ### Improved CNN Model
 [Improved CNN Model](https://github.com/pitydevil/Bangkit-Final-Project-Dessert/blob/master/Transfer%20Learning%20with%20Google%20Colab%20(old%20data%20split).ipynb)